ZeratulXjs/BanPub/README.md

 Users can submit and view submitted cultivar entries in the database (CRUD functionality).

-Development was developed using Ubuntu 18.04 using Python 3.6.
+Development was on Ubuntu 18.04 using Python 3.6.
+Updates on Windows 10 using Python 3.6

+yoooo

 The API uses the following core dependencies/modules;